Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ### Skeleton and Wireframes
 Wireframe mockups were created in Figma Workspace [Click here for final wireframes](readme_files/wireframes).
 The mobile view is intentionally made disproportionate to show how the full page might look on a mobile screen.
 Several style changes were made in the final project compared to the inital wireframe on [Figma](https://www.figma.com/ "Link to Figma page").
 Those changes were mainly related to colours, font size, positioning on the page; all aimed at providing the best user experience and responsiveness.
+The desktop views represent the first wireframes while the tablet and mobile views the last ones, modified specifically for smaller devices.

 ---